thomasxbanks/dump-test/README.md

 1. Point your build at the right WordPress site - `const URI = 'http://yoursite.com'`

 ![gravity Forms API Settings](/_docs/gravity-forms-api-settings.png)

+## Commands
+- `npm start` - Boot up the server and watch for changes
+- `npm test` - Runs tests when/if any are put in

 ## Documentation
 - [Node.js](https://nodejs.org/en/) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.